SpineEventEngine/base/README.md

     a plug-in for Google Protobuf compiler for generating custom code for framework-specific message types.
 * [Spine Javadoc Filter](tools/javadoc-filter) — excludes elements annotated with
-  `io.spine.Internal` from the generated doc. // todo Add readme
+  `io.spine.Internal` from the generated doc.

 These components are used by [core-java](https://github.com/SpineEventEngine/core-java) and are not supposed to be used directly by the end user project.